DrChristophFH/jarvis/README.md

 - [ ] manual layouting in object graph -> determines spring sizes to neighbours
 - [ ] add context options (display in class list, filter in object list)
 - [ ] current line preview
-- [ ] better breakpoint selection and adding with line display
-- [ ] tie class model with object model

 ### Low Prio

 - [x] better event logging (class prepare event)
 - [x] seems like constantly querying into JDI is not performant at all (cache everything for classList into own data structures)
+- [ ] better breakpoint selection and adding with line display
+- [ ] tie class model with object model
 - [ ] logging with coloring
 - [ ] fuzzy search known classes
 - [ ] add directory selector

+## Notes

+With more time an extensive template based rendering could be built into the system, with features like saving and loading templates and while building them having a preview as well as automatic type safety.
+This can be achieved by specifying the renderer for a class and then using this class in the background to provide options for the paths to take in the template.
+This is not trivial as upon restart we'd need to recreate those renderer objects and also try to resolve the paths again against the new class model.
+For now the pathing is done with strings and relies on the user to provide the correct pathing.
+This is not ideal but provides a lot of flexibility and is easy to implement.
+Additionally it is also serializable and can be saved and loaded.

+Each rendering step the path is tried to resolve from the current object.
+When the path cannot be resolved at some point a simple string with an error message is rendered.